Preferences dialog box allows you to change AnyLogic preferences.

 - Enable autosave — If selected, all AnyLogic models currently opened in the workspace will be automatically saved in the background when the defined interval (set in the Autosave interval box) will elapse from the moment of the last save.
 You can find more information on automatic backup and recovery of AnyLogic models in Automatic backup and recovery of models.

-- Language — AnyLogic UI is currently localized into English, Russian, German, Chinese, Spanish, and Portuguese (Brazil).
+- Language — AnyLogic UI is currently localized into English, Chinese, Spanish, Russian, and Portuguese (Brazil).
 When you start AnyLogic, it chooses the localization language according to the locale settings of your operating system (if AnyLogic is not localized for the particular user's locale, English is used).
 Here you can change the language of AnyLogic if you want to use another language.

 The Development page contains the preferences that define development details of models and libraries.